anonymoussc/anonymoussc.github.io/_posts/2016-03-24-json-response-pagination.markdown

 ### The reason ?

-1. Downloading more takes longer.
-2. Trying to return big data of 1000,000 into infinity records and beyond in one go might takes longer than eternity.
+1. Trying to return 1000,000 into infinity records and beyond in one request - respond might takes forever.
-3. "Presentation logic iterating over 1000,000 and unlimited number of records is fun" - Nobody, ever.
+2. Presentation logic iterating over 1000,000 and unlimited number of records was trouble.

 Code specific example bellow require laravel > v5.0.